-Within 20 days of completing the institution's grievance procedures, the student may file the complaint in writing with the ICAC Coordinator, Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201.
+If you have exhausted the above institutional processes, formal comments regarding campus standards may be addressed to the Arkansas Department of Higher Education within 20 days of completing the institution's grievance procedures.
+The student may file the complaint in writing with the ICAC Coordinator, Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201.